aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

     correctly interpreted by the new code.
 However, new struct declarations can be added.
   - For APIs, all existing public functions must have the same signature as before.
-New functions, incl. public and entry functions, can be added.
+New functions, including public and entry functions, can be added.
 - `immutable`: the code is not upgradeable and is guaranteed to stay the same forever.